Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Introduction

-In practice, the maximum Doppler is often much smaller than the signal bandwidth.
-Recognizing this, significant efforts have been devoted to minimizing the local ambiguity sidelobes of sequences [10], [17]-[26].
-In [10], for example, an energy gradient method was used to optimize the local ambiguity functions of a sequence set.
-In [23], a multi-stage accelerated iterative sequential optimization (MS-AISO) algorithm was used to generate sequence sets with enhanced local ambiguity functions in reference to the work in [10].
-Despite numerous research attempts from numerical optimization perspectives [10], [21]-[25], only a few works are known on analytical constructions of sequence sets with good local ambiguity functions [16], [26].
-Lower bounds on maximum ambiguity sidelobe magnitudes were developed in [16] for unimodular periodic sequence sets with low ambiguity zone (LAZ) or zero ambiguity zone (ZAZ).
-Meanwhile, based on quadratic phase sequences, a class of unimodular ZAZ sequence sets was introduced in [16].
-Recently, [26] showed that a class of binary LCZ sequence sets presented in [4] enjoys low ambiguity property in a delay-Doppler zone around the origin.
+In practice, the maximum Doppler shift is often much smaller than the signal bandwidth [15].
+Recognizing this, significant efforts have been devoted to minimizing the local ambiguity sidelobes of sequences [15]-[26].
+In [16], for example, an energy gradient method was used to optimize the local ambiguity functions of a sequence set.
+In [17], a multi-stage accelerated iterative sequential optimization (MS-AISO) algorithm was used to generate sequence sets with enhanced local ambiguity functions in reference to the works in [15], [16].
+Although numerous research attempts have been made from the optimization standpoint [15]-[23], only a few works are known on analytical constructions of sequence sets with good local ambiguity functions [14], [24]-[26].
+In [14], theoretical bounds on the parameters of unimodular periodic sequence sets with low ambiguity zone (LAZ) and zero ambiguity zone (ZAZ) have been developed.
+Meanwhile, based on quadratic phase sequences, a class of unimodular ZAZ sequence sets was introduced in [14].
+Doppler-resilient phase-coded waveforms (pulse trains) were designed in [24] by carefully transmitting the two sequences in a Golay pair according to the ``1" and ``0" positions of a binary Prouhet-Thue-Morse (PTM) sequence.
+Such a construction was then generalized in [25] by applying complete complementary codes and generalized PTM sequences.
+Recently, [26] pointed out that a class of binary LCZ sequence sets presented in [4] exhibits low ambiguity properties in a delay-Doppler zone around the origin.

+Against the aforementioned background, the main objective of this paper is to look for new analytical constructions of unimodular ZAZ and LAZ sequence sets.
+The core idea behind our proposed constructions is motivated by [27], whereby a ZCZ sequence set was generated by modulating a common ``carrier'' sequence with a set of orthogonal ``modulating'' sequences.
+More constructions on ``modulating" ZCZ sequence sets can be found in [28]-[30].
+Nevertheless, the aforementioned works have not looked into the ambiguity functions behavior of these ``modulating" ZCZ sequences.
+Such a research gap is filled by this work.